Excel was not originally created for data sharing, even

 Re-training and moving costs

-It is always eaiser to let people work as they have
+It is always easier to let people work as they have

 5000 items list limit

 option is to share the existing Excel file by uploading

-More demos about moving Excel data to a SharePoint
+More articles about moving Excel data to a SharePoint